Crunchy Cabbage Ramen Noodle Salad

-This buttery crunchy cabbage ramen salad is simple to make with just a few ingredients.
-It’s a budget-friendly recipe and makes a perfect side dish for summer BBQ or potluck parties.
+This buttery crunchy ramen noodle salad with cabbage is simple to make with just a few pantry ingredients.
+It’s a budget-friendly easy recipe and makes a perfect side dish for summer BBQ or potluck parties.

-Cabbage ramen salad is one of the oriental style salad recipes I have often ate when I first came to U.S 25 years ago.
-Every potluck party I went, someone always brought a kind of Asian ramen noodle salad, usually with cabbage and chicken added.
-Some were really good, while others were oily or too sweet.
+Asian ramen noodle salad is one of the oriental style salad recipes I have often ate when I first came to U.S 25 years ago.
+Every potluck party I went, someone always brought a kind of Asian cabbage salad with ramen noodles.
+It often has chicken and fruits like apple or strawberry in the salad.
+Some were really good, while others were oily or too sweet as I remember.

-I was surprised to see how cheap the ramen was in the u.S. at first, then even more surprised how horrible it tasted after I made it into a noodle soup.
-No wonder people only used the noodle part of ramen package.
+I was surprised to see how cheap the ramen noodles were in the U.S. at first, then even more surprised how horrible it tasted after I made it into a noodle soup.
+No wonder people only used the noodle part in the ramen package in their recipes.

-This quick and easy cabbage ramen salad is a amazingly crunchy, budget-friendly recipe that everyone will love.
+This quick and easy cabbage ramen noodle salad is flavor packed and it is amazingly crunchy, budget-friendly recipe that everyone will love.
 If you are looking for another great recipe using ramen noodles, try my 10-minute Ramen Stir-Fry with Vegetable.

 In Korea, raw ramen noodles are often served as a common snack for poor college students.
 This is how they enjoy it.